 - The Windows7-USB-DVD-Download-Tool-installer-en-US.exe” will start to download.
 Once the download is complete the download file will be made available in your download folder.
 On the other hand, if the Windows USB/DVD download tool download doesn’t start automatically, click on the manual download link to download the file manually.

 - Go to your Windows download folder and click on the Windows USB/DVD tool and run it.
-You can either double click on it and right-click on and run as administrator.
+You can either double-click on it and right-click on it and run it as administrator.

 - You will be taken to another page that says “ready to install Windows 7 USB/DVD download tool.
 Just click on the “Install” button to begin installing the Windows USB/DVD tool.